ryotako/igor-MRU/README.md

 Minimal procedure to manage the **M**ost **R**ecently **U**sed experiments

 This procedure records path names of opened experiment files.
-The difference of builtin `Recent Experiments` menu is:
+The difference from builtin `Recent Experiments` menu is:

 - Number of records.
 The default is 1000.
 In Igor Pro 6 for Macintosh, all of them is displayed in a menu bar.
 - Functions provide recorded path names.
 Users can make advanced functions to manage recently used files.